exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 using exonum-launcher or an alternative tool — see the reference below.
 2. Specify the artifacts directory when starting a node using the `artifacts-path` argument.
-3. Copy the artifacts to be deployed in that directory on each node in the network.
+3. Copy the artifacts to be deployed into that directory on each node in the network.

 See the updated node and application configuration [documentation][node-config] on the site for the detailed instructions.